AeroGeekDean/CarND-Vehicle-Detection/writeup.md

 2. optimal parameters for the time-dependent effect of decaying circular buffers and static + dynamic thresholds (discussed above).
 This was aimed more towards quickly eliminating residual effects of correctly identifying fleeting objects (such as vehicle in the on-coming lanes), without sacrificing performance of true-positives of vehicles nearby.

-The time-dependent parameter tweaking was difficult due to the long processing time for the 50sec-long video.
-Each processing iteration took about ~30 minutes on my Late-2012 era Mac Mini with Intel Quad Core i7.
-I made about 10 iterations trying to tweak the parameters, to then finally decided to settle with the result from back on my 5th iteration! :joy:
+The time-dependent parameter tweaking was time consuming due to the long processing time for the 50sec-long video.
+Each processing iteration took about ~30 minutes on my computer (Late-2012 era Mac Mini with Intel Quad Core i7).
+I made about 15 iterations before choosing result from one of the earlier iterations.

-Additionally, my decaying circular buffer idea might not be the best way to tackle this problem.
-It was just the first idea that seemed feasible in both my software implementation skills and providing adequate project performance to finish SDC Term-1 prior to my deadline of **today** (5/17/2017)!! :scream: